How to keep your browser secure, spot risky extensions, and protect yourself from web-based threats.

 Browser Security and Extensions

-Your web browser is one of the most used — and most attacked — applications on your computer.
-Understanding how to use it securely protects you from malware, credential theft, and privacy violations.
+Your web browser is one of the most used applications on your computer, and one of the most attacked.
+Using it well protects you from malware, credential theft and privacy violations.

 Extension Permission Risk